-Meghan Markle's Mom Met Prince Charles & Duchess Camilla, & They All Sat Down For A Very English Tradition
+Meghan Markle’s Mom Finally Met The In-Laws & They Sat Down For A Very English Tradition

 Some couples like to get the "meet-the-parents" moment out of the way long-before the actual wedding planning begins.
 However, on May 16 — three days before the royal ceremony — Meghan Markle's mom met Prince Charles and Duchess Camilla for the very first time, and they all sat down together for afternoon tea, according to E!
 News.